deconstructedAdron/deconstructed/ws/contents/articles/inbound-device-schema/index.md

 ##Overview & Philosophy

-The idea behind the Inbound Consociated Data Schema isn't to confine what might be sent to, stored and processed.
+The idea behind the Inbound Data Schema isn’t to confine what might be sent to, stored and processed.
 Instead this is set as a guideline of what will be processed.
-These specific schema JSON key value pairs are values that will be acted upon once received by the Consociation Engine.
+These specific JSON key value pairs are values that will be acted upon once received by the Graph Engine.

 The philosophy is to use the recursive, open ended nature of of JavaScript Object Notation, or JSON as an intelligent storage mechanism for data that is sent to the Deconstructed system.
 By doing so we gain the use of JavaScript and the native readability that JavaScript has for JSON but also the mass adoption of JSON across many platforms.

 ### Baseline JSON Data

-At the most basic level there are several key required pieces of data.
+At the most basic level there are several required pieces of data.
 If these value pairs are left out of the JSON data that is sent to Deconstructed the identifiers and other  data will not be processed for the particular collection.
 At the root level there are two elements that must be present.
 These elements; key and value, are shown below.

 ```javascript
 {